 Santa Monica Pier & Pacific Park via Expo Line

 LA Metro users can now make Santa Monica a part of their car-free LA vacation thanks to the Expo Line extension.
-Visit the Santa Monica Pier, then stroll through the outdoor mall known as Third Street Promenade.
+Visit the Santa Monica Pier and ride the famous Ferris wheel in Pacific Park, then stroll through the outdoor mall known as Third Street Promenade.

-This area is expecially fun after-dark, when many of the local restaurants welcome tourists with happy hour specials.
+This area is especially fun after-dark when many of the local restaurants welcome tourists with happy hour specials.
 Just be sure to check your watch!
-The last train leaves around 1am Monday-Friday and 2am Saturdays-Sundays.
+The last train leaves around 1 am Monday-Friday and 2 am Saturdays-Sundays.

 Downtown Culver City via Expo Line